XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

 ![Jenny Stamps](img/nft-concepts2.png "Jenny Stamps")

-Those stamps cannot be replaced by just another other 24-cent stamp.
+Those stamps cannot be replaced by an ordinary 24-cent stamp.
 They have become _non-fungible_.

 To represent digital assets similar to these, use the XRP Ledger's Non-Fungible Tokens feature (sometimes referred to by its standards draft number, [XLS-20](https://github.com/XRPLF/XRPL-Standards/discussions/46)).